David Sherman (novelist): Overview

 I began my writing career writing novels about US Marines fighting the war in Vietnam (I was one and I did).
 Today I'm writing novels about Marines fighting wars centuries in the future and in a world that never existed.
 Seems I've been typecast.

 On October 24, 2008, Sherman was interviewed for Armed Forces Network (a network and website for US military personnel in Europe), and the interview was posted on their website.
 In the interview, he discusses Starfist, how the series came to be, and mentions that a motion picture screenplay of the first book, First to Fight, was being shopped around Hollywood.
 The screenplay was not written by either Sherman or his co-author Dan Cragg, but by Eric Bean, a screenwriter and a die hard fan of the Starfist series.

 Literary themes

-Sherman's fiction thus far deals with military themes, in particular, military themes involving Marine enlisted men.
-His only novel that doesn't deal with this theme directly is his Star Wars universe novel (with Dan Cragg), Jedi Trial.
+Sherman's fiction mostly dealt with military themes, in particular, those involving Marine enlisted men.